nautobot/nautobot-app-ssot/docs/user/modeling.md

     Although `Interface.ip_addresses` is a generic relation, there is only one content type (i.e. `ipam.ipaddress`) that may be related through this relation, therefore we don't have to specific this in any way.

-## Filtering Object Loaded From Nautobot
+## Filtering Objects Loaded From Nautobot

 If you'd like to filter the objects loaded from the Nautobot, you can do so creating a `get_queryset` function in your model class and return your own queryset.
 Here is an example where the adapter would only load Tenant objects whose name starts with an "s".